-- 3) The amount of the AHP subsidy that would be required to be repaid is \$2,500 or less; or - 4) Following a refinancing, the unit continues to be subject to a deed restriction or other legally enforceable retention agreement or mechanism. - c) Termination of subsidy repayment obligation: The obligation to repay AHP subsidy to the Bank shall terminate after any event of foreclosure, transfer by deed inlieu of foreclosure, an assignment of a Federal Housing Administration first mortgage to HUD, or death of the AHP-assisted homeowner. - d) Calculation of AHP subsidy repayment based on net proceeds and household's investment (see "Definitions").
+Termination of subsidy repayment obligation: The obligation to repay AHP subsidy to the Bank shall terminate after any event of foreclosure, transfer by deed in-lieu of foreclosure, an assignment of a Federal Housing Administration first mortgage to HUD, or death of the DP-assisted homeowner.

+Calculation of AHP subsidy repayment based on net proceeds and household's investment (see "Definitions").
 All repayment of AHP subsidy shall be made to the Bank.
-The Bank shall be repaid the lesser of: - The AHP subsidy, reduced on a pro rata basis per month until the unit is sold, transferred, or its title or deed transferred, or is refinanced, during the AHP five-year retention period; or - Any net proceeds from the sale, transfer, or assignment of title or deed of the unit, or the refinancing, as applicable, minus the AHP-assisted household's investment. - e) If a member is denied reimbursement of a subsidy award by the Bank, or award amount is modified at disbursement, the member will be required to provide the Bank a release of the deed restriction, or modification of the deed restriction, for the assisted unit.
+The Bank shall be repaid the lesser of:

+- The AHP subsidy, reduced on a pro rata basis per month until the unit is sold, transferred, or its title or deed transferred, or is refinanced, during the AHP five-year retention period; or - Any net proceeds from the sale, transfer, or assignment of title or deed of the unit, or the refinancing, as applicable, minus the AHP-assisted household's investment. - d) If a member is denied reimbursement of a subsidy award by the Bank, or award amount is modified at disbursement, the member will be required to release the deed restriction for the assisted unit.